adkelley/javascript-to-purescript/tut01/README.md

 ## Time for PureScript

+I’ve created a github repository with the markdown versions of these stories (i.e., README.md) together with the code samples.
+Now would be a good time to clone it from [here](https://github.com/adkelley/javascript-to-purescript) and you can [fetch upstream](https://help.github.com/articles/syncing-a-fork/) for future updates.

-Open the code example [Main.purs](https://github.com/adkelley/javascript-to-purescript/tree/master/tut01/src/Main.purs) with your favorite code editor.
+Navigate to tut01/src and open the code example [Main.purs](https://github.com/adkelley/javascript-to-purescript/tree/master/tut01/src/Main.purs) with your favorite code editor.
 If you don't have editor support for PureScript, refer to the [Introduction](https://github.com/adkelley/javascript-to-purescript) for a list of IDE plugins.
 For now, you can ignore the module declaration and import list at the top.
 Instead, let's start immediately on our Box declaration.

 ### Create a Box to hold the value